-Notwithstanding this tension among the courts, DOJ and state regulators - relying upon Title III's "full and equal enjoyment" obligation (and equivalent state law provisions) - have long taken a strident position that Title III (and many state accessibility laws), as currently drafted, unquestionably applies to the websites of places of public accommodation.
+Notwithstanding this tension among the courts, DOJ-relying upon Title III's "full and equal enjoyment" obligation-has long taken a strident position that Title III, as currently drafted, unquestionably applies to the websites of Places of Public Accommodation.
 In addition, to further strengthen its position and to remove ambiguity about what constitutes an accessible website under Title III, since the summer of 2010, DOJ has been taking the steps necessary to promulgate regulations specifically addressing the requirements for website accessibility for public accommodations.
-At the time of this writing, the most recent estimates project that - in a somewhat surprising move - DOJ will not take the next step in this rulemaking prior to the 25th anniversary and will instead delay its next steps until April 2016.
-Notwithstanding this development, similar rules for state and local governments currently remain expected imminently.
+At the time of this writing, the most recent estimates project that the next step in this rulemaking will occur this summer, shortly before the 25th Anniversary.[1]